 Administration: U.S. Army Corps of Engineers

-Legal Game: Mourning dove, bobwhite quail, squirrel, rabbits, waterfowl, feral hog, white-tailed deer, and eastern wild turkey.
+Legal Game: Mourning dove, bobwhite quail, squirrel, rabbits, waterfowl, feral hog, and white-tailed deer.

 Season: As published in the Texas Outdoor Annual for these counties.

 Muzzleloaders and Crossbows: Yes, for white-tailed deer and feral hogs only.